 9. Photo Editing, Optimizations, and Post-Processing

-The importance retouching product photos cannot be stressed enough.
+The importance of retouching product photos cannot be stressed enough.
 It helps in giving the product a fine and polished aura.

 Optimizing the images is another important rule to follow for product photography.

-The best practice followed by an Amazon photography service is the one which sticks to showcasing the product as it is.
+The best practice followed by an Amazon photography service is the one that sticks to showcasing the product as it is.
 Accentuating the product in a photo is an ethical practice but photoshopping a new feature is not.
 Such methods might earn you the first round of purchases but will also snatch away a lifelong association with your customer base.